rikturr/aws-ml-experimenter/README.md

 * `experiments/classification_keras.py`: Keras models.
 Note that you should use a GPU instance type when running keras models.

 Example configurations for these experiments (along with code to run them) are in the `examples/tpot_medicare.py` and `examples/keras_medicare.py` files.

-## Guided walkthrough

-This repo was presented in a talk titled "Machine learning in the cloud with Amazon Web Services" for the Miami Machine Learning Meetup group: https://www.meetup.com/Miami-Machine-Learning-Meetup/events/246682816/

-* Slides:
-* Video: